Compare two cars

 Verdict

-Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
+Tesla appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Tesla offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Tesla outracing its opponent in any situation possible, making it better choice for boy racers.
 The German car is incomparably more generous when it comes to range, which could (and potentially should) be a deal-breaker for the other contender.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Mercedes Benz.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Follow us